MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 When a method is called on an object, the method to execute is looked up in the v-table, and the appropriate version of the method is invoked.
 If a subclass overrides a method from its superclass, the entry for that methods in the subclass's v-table points to the overridden version.
 When you have a reference to a superclass, but it's pointing to an object of a subclass, the method from the subclass's v-table will be invoked.

 ### Java and V-tables
 In Java, all nin-static and non-final methods are by default "virtual functions".
-That means they can be overridden by sybclasses unless they are marked with the 'final' keyword, which prevents method overriding.
+That means they can be overridden by subclasses unless they are marked with the 'final' keyword, which prevents method overriding.

 When an object is instantiated in Java, a v-table is created for its class if it doesn't already exist.
 The v-table contains one entry for each unique method signature, inherited from all its ancestors.
 The v-table will point to the most specific version of each method that the object's class has access to.
 When you call a method on an object, the JVM looks up the method in the object's v-table and invokes it.